Dear readers of ADxS.org, please forgive the disruption.

 Reduction in the striatum

-IFN-α decreases tryptophan levels (although more weakly than IFN-γ), suggesting an inhibitory effect on serotonin.1
+IFN-α reduces tryptophan levels (albeit to a lesser extent than IFN-γ), which suggests an inhibitory effect on serotonin.1

-IFN-α injected into the abdomen over 14 days induced in rats9
+IFN-α injected into the abdomen over 14 days in rats9

 Reduced in most brain regions after 4 days